All incoming Soldiers follow the link above for detailed reporting procedures.

 Housing information for Soldiers, families and civilians of Fort Hood.

-Provide timely and accurate Military Pay, Travel Pay, and Disbursing Support to Department of Defense personnel and their families.
+Provide timely and accurate Military Pay, Travel Pay, and Disbursing Support to Fort Hood personnel and their families.

 ASAP supports the command and community in maintaining unit and personnel readiness and quality of life by providing substance abuse deterrence efforts, community education / prevention programs, identification and referrals for rehabilitation services while shaping the capability to meet future requirements.